 With customer expectations rising constantly, every support specialist should be ready to work on their knowledge & skills.
 One of the most effective ways to do so is to stay up to date with dedicated resources.

 No matter if you’ve been working as a customer service rep for a very long time, or you’ve just started your career – learning from the best always pays off, especially in such a fast-paced environment.
+From knowledge base software to customer communications software, the industry is always evolving.
 To make it easier for you to keep taking in new tips, tricks, and tools – we’ve created a list of 20+ resources that are bound to make you better at customer service.
 Here they come.

 Before you start following the latest customer service trends and tactics, you should start with the basics.
 It’s no secret that books are the best resources to learn from, mostly because they took a lot of time and effort to be written in the first place.
 That’s precisely why you can be sure that their author did their best to share their insights, and these insights are definitely worth reading.